 I’m planning a new kitchen with views onto the garden, which will really increase the use of our patio and work wonders for outdoor entertaining.
 I’m also dreaming about a lovely garden room; if you’re looking to maximise your living space without major building work, they’re a really great option.
 If you’re thinking about adding a garden room to your property, today’s guest post has lots of ideas and tips to get you started.

 A garden room is a gorgeous addition to any house.
 But wooden homes in particular provide a rustic, natural placement for such a space.
-Here are five tips from quick-garden.co.uk to help you create your own.
+Here are five tips from quick-garden.co.uk on creating the perfect garden room.

 Use the space you’ve got wisely